Set Up Mobile-First Login and Sign-Up

 Click Create a configurable self-reg handler.

-After you save this page, Salesforce creates a handler.
+Wait!
+Wait!
+After you save this page, Salesforce creates a handler that builds your sign-up page.
 But we have a few more fields to deal with first.

 For Execute Registration As, select yourself.